 This is a college level math course for which many colleges grant advanced placement for one semester of Calculus if the student scores well on the Advanced Placement exam administered by the College Board.
 The test is administered in May at a cost to the student.
 AB Calculus, taught over two semesters in high school, represents a semester course in college calculus that includes limits, continuity, derivatives, application of derivatives, integrals of algebraic and transcendental functions, Riemann sums, 1st and 2nd Fundamental Theorem of Calculus, numerical integration, and finding the volume and surface area of solids.
-This course may be taken for college dual credit in Calculus I.

-1203013 CALCULUS AP (AB) DUAL CREDIT
+1203013 CALCULUS (AB) DUAL CREDIT